pam-param-pam/Disney-Plus-api-wrapper/README.md

 print(api.set_active_profile(profileId))
 print(api.get_active_profile())

-api.set_language(Language.Polish)  # sets language to Polish, from now all data will be returned in that language
+api.set_language(Language.POLISH)  # sets language to Polish, from now all data will be returned in that language

-searches = api.search("Star wars", rating=Rating.Age9Plus)
+searches = api.search("Star wars", rating=Rating.AGE9PLUS)
 print(searches[0].title)

 # checks if the search hit is a series or a movie